There’s plenty of good food in the West

 Atlas Coffeehouse—great food guaranteed, accompanied by long queues for good reason.
-Helmed by the Assembly Coffee team, Atlas also offers decent coffees that are their own house blends, custom-roasted by local roasters, alongside matcha latte and an interesting toffee latte.
-For food, get their famous fluffy pancakes, slightly crispy at the sides and replete with cornflakes, the creamiest honey ice cream and a honey drizzle.
-Other favorites include scrambled eggs on sourdough, waffles with berry compote and truffle fries that rival even P.S Cafe’s.
+Helmed by the team behind brands like Lunar Coffee Brewers and Columbus Coffee Co., Atlas also offers delectable brews that are their own house blends, custom-roasted by local roasters, alongside matcha lattes and an interesting toffeenut latte.
+For food, get their famous fluffy pancakes, slightly crispy at the sides and replete with cornflakes, the creamiest vanilla ice cream and a butterscotch drizzle.
+Other favourites include Scrambled White & Greens, Buttermilk Waffles and truffle fries that rival even P.S Cafe’s.
 Servings are generous so be prepared to share; though the communal tables and permanent bustle might not make the best place for a quiet date or family gathering.
-6 Duke's Rd.

-Nestled within the Hillcrest estate, the chain artisan bakery & foodstore it is warmly lit and welcoming, with a tempting array of pastries within its chic stone- and glass-encased displays.
+Nestled within the Hillcrest estate, this chain artisan bakery and foodstore is warmly lit and welcoming, with a tempting array of pastries within its chic stone- and glass-encased displays.
 Think healthy indulgences with a serving of avocado and grains, all dressed up with a European flair.
-Many come for the chocolate banana cake, carrot cake, lemon tarts, egg and tomato quiches and raisin Danish; but Baker & Cook also serves a list of hot brunch staples to ensure you have your fill of pancakes, omelettes and toasted bagels.
-77 Hillcrest Rd.
+Many come for the chocolate banana cake, carrot cake, lemon tarts, egg and tomato quiches and raisin danish; but Baker & Cook also serves a list of hot brunch staples to ensure you have your fill of pancakes, omelettes and toasted bagels.

 Cutesy Kara, with its pastel pink walls and low-slung wooden chairs, is Sogurt’s F&B extension, which has proven itself to be a hit with local dwellers.
 An all-day dining concept with friendly service staff, this place marries Western and Asian influences in their dishes.
-Dig into their smoked tomato soup and various grain bowl; if you can only choose one, make it the pork belly miso with onsen egg.
-For your sweet tooth, get the insanely creative artisanal mocha waffles.
-Sample the skillet cookies with either a soft serve ice cream—Maple Lavender or the salted speculoos are both fab—or their premium handcrafted silky froyos of the day.
-617 Bukit Timah Rd.
+Dig into their classic grilled cheese and various grain bowls; if you can only choose one, make it the pork belly miso with onsen egg.
+For your sweet tooth, get the insanely creative artisanal mochi waffles.
+Sample the skillet cookies with either a soft serve ice cream—Maple Lavender or the Salted Speculoos are both fab—or their premium handcrafted silky froyos of the day.

 This charming, kitschy cafe occupying two storeys in King Albert Park only opened in Nov 2017, but has already become popular with residents nearby.
 For days when you don’t really know what you want, Kindred Folk offers up unique grub—like a watermelon-kalamansi sorbet and an assortment of ice cream flavors like wasabi, matcha gao, and cereal milk ice cream.
 Don’t like your ice cream naked?
-The cafe thoughtfully offers pairing options including their waffles, cookie cups and chocolate brownies.
-Hot foods include pasta in flavors like Tomyum Aglio Olio and the quirky “Asian flush penne” with curry leaves and chilli padi.
-The floor-to-ceiling windows looking out into lush greenery make for an airy space, something we urbanites desperately need. #01-09, 9 King Albert Park.
+The cafe thoughtfully offers pairing options including their waffles, fried mantous and chocolate brownies.
+Instead of hot meals, find addictive finger foods that will satiate you just as well.
+The floor-to-ceiling windows looking out into lush greenery make for an airy space, something we urbanites desperately need.

 Incredibly popular as a brunch spot when it first started out in 2007, this brunch institution's main feature has always been its charming location ride next to Bukit Timah Saddle Club, where brunch-goers can while their time away watching horses lunching and being bathed.
 The airy cafe is pared-back chic, with exposed beam exteriors and French doors that are perpetually open, with no AC.
-From the contemporary menu, definitely get the sinful and popular Death By Chocolate Cake, hearty milkshakes, chicken BLT and satisfyingly thick burgers.
+From the contemporary menu, definitely get the sinful and popular Death By Chocolate Cake, creamy milkshakes, Crab Melt Sandwich and satisfyingly thick burgers.
 Parking is free.
-51 Fairways Dr.